Islandmagee F.C.: History

 In season 1993–94, promotion to the premier section was denied them by Crumlin United in a play-off for runners-up place.
 1st Shankill N.I.S.C. defeated them by three goals to one in the 1994–95 Border Cup decider, but a spirited rally in the second half of the season saw the team clinch promotion to the Premier Section as runners-up to Barn United.
 A year later, they again contested the Border Cup final, this time against Coagh United, who defeated them by four goals to two on penalties after a 3–3 draw.
 They once again reached the Border Cup final in season 1998–99, but this time they brought silverware to the club for the first time since 1968 when they defeated the much fancied Killyleagh Youth by three goals to one.
 Season 1999–00 saw Islandmagee relegated to Division 1A, but thanks to new management and virtually a whole new team, the stay below was short lived, as the Islanders bounced straight back up into the Premier section.

-The 2003–04 season was certainly the most successful under manager Graham McConnell, with the team reaching the semi finals of the Border Regiment and Steel & Sons cups, only to be defeated on both occasions by a strong Killyleagh side, which coincidentally knocked the team out of the Irish Cup.
+The 2003–04 season was certainly the most successful under manager Graham McConnell, with the team reaching the semi-finals of the Border Regiment and Steel & Sons cups, only to be defeated on both occasions by a strong Killyleagh side, which coincidentally knocked the team out of the Irish Cup.
 This Steel & Sons Cup run was particularly unique as club secretary, Crawford Wilson, was chairman of that very competition.
 The run in the Steel & Sons presented the club with an opportunity to compete in the last 16 of the County Antrim Shield, where they met Linfield at Windsor Park.
-Despite losing 4–0 defeat, they held the Premier League outfit for 57 minutes.
-League form was worryingly inconsistent, with pressure on the team to avoid a late relegation battle run in.
-But with many games in hand, they achieved a mid-table finish.
+Despite holding the Premier League outfit for 57 minutes, the game ended in a 4–0 defeat.